junxit/us-congress-bills-111/metadata.md

 - 2009-12-15 — Committee on Foreign Relations.
 Reported by Senator Kerry with an amendment in the nature of a substitute.
 With written report No. 111-108.
 - 2009-12-15 — Committee on Foreign Relations.
 Reported by Senator Kerry with an amendment in the nature of a substitute.
 With written report No. 111-108.
 - 2009-12-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 228.
+- 2010-03-10 — Amendment SA 3461 agreed to in Senate by Unanimous Consent.
+- 2010-03-10 — Amendment SA 3461 proposed by Senator Dorgan for Senator Feingold. (consideration: CR S1411; text: CR S1411) To express the sense of Congress regarding the funding of activities under this Act.
+- 2010-03-10 — Measure laid before Senate by unanimous consent. (consideration: CR S1409-1412; text of measure as reported in Senate: CR S1411-1412)
+- 2010-03-10 — Passed Senate with an amendment by Unanimous Consent. (text: CR S1411-1412)
+- 2010-03-10 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text: CR S1411-1412)
+- 2010-03-10 — Senate amendment agreed to: Amendment SA 3461 agreed to in Senate by Unanimous Consent.
+- 2010-03-10 — Senate amendment proposed (on the floor): Amendment SA 3461 proposed by Senator Dorgan for Senator Feingold.(consideration: CR S1411; text: CR S1411)
+- 2010-03-10 — Senate amendment submitted
+- 2010-03-10 — The committee substitute agreed to by Unanimous Consent.